lsav/lise.me/_posts/2019-02-25-quantum-computing-workshop.md

 A classical computer without storage, memory, registers, and pipelines would be dramatically different.
 It's hard to imagine that it would be anywhere near as powerful.
 Yet it's unclear what these might even begin to look like in a quantum computer, which doesn't allow reading or copying of qubits.

 Maybe the end game quantum computer will find clever solutions to implement these things.
-Or maybe it won't, and will just be these limited, circuit-based models.
+Or maybe it won't, and it will just be these limited, circuit-based models.
 Or maybe the end game quantum computer will have a form we can't even begin to imagine right now.
 Personally, I'm hoping for option 3, but I don't expect that it will happen terribly soon.

 # Summary